disco-io/sophia/thoughts.md

 when you hold back tears with strain
 the clouds grow dense with rain
 your brainstorms turn my whole world dim
-nimbus clouds cover my sun so grim
+nimbus clouds veiling my sun so grim
 if i reach for them i’ll only fall through
 the clouds they’ll always keep me from you